-- Under the [resilient] section, change the following: - Fill out your Resilient authentication credentials, whether using OAuth Tokens or Username/Password.

-- Change the Org field to reflect your Resilient Organization name - Uncomment out cafile and set the value to false if you do not have a certificate file for your Resilient instance.
-If you do, enter the path here. - Under the [custom_threat_service_threatq] section, fill out the following fields:
+- Under the [resilient] section, change the following: - Comment out api\key and api\key\secret by prefixing the lines with a #. - Comment the email and password back in by removing the #. - Change the Org field to reflect your Resilient Organization name. - Uncomment out cafile and set the value to false if you do not have a certificate file for your Resilient instance.
+If you do, enter the path here. - Under the [custom\threat\service\threatq] section, fill out the following fields:

 FIELD DESCRIPTION Host Your ThreatQ Hostname Username Your ThreatQ Username Password The password associated with ThreatQ Username supplied above.
 CID Your ThreatQ Client ID (OAuth).
+This can be found by viewing you ThreatQ account profile details. 🎒 If you are e running this on a an integration server, under the [webserver] section, Username Password CID If you are Your ThreatQ Username The password associated with ThreatQ Username supplied above.
+Your ThreatQ Client ID (OAuth).
 This can be found by viewing you ThreatQ account profile details.

-Relationships A comma-separated list of object-types to be fetched for a given artifact lookup: Example: relationships=malware, ttps, campaigns
+12. Set a location for the lock file:

+'''

+export APP_LOCK_FILE=~/.resilient/cts.lock

+'''

+This will only persist during your current SSH session.

+13. Run resilient-circuits to execute the installed integrations:

+'''

+resilient-circuits run

+'''

-- If you are running this on a an integration server, under the [webserver] section, change the following: - Uncomment out server - 11.
-Set a location for the lock file: - <> export APP_LOCK_FILE=~/.resilient/cts.lock - This will only persist during your current SSH session. - 12.
-Run resilient-circuits to execute the installed integrations: - <> resilient-circuits run - 13.
-Test out the integration by creating a adding a supported artifact to an incident in Resilient.
+14. Test out the integration by creating a adding a supported artifact to an incident in Resilient.